ItsAdam01/Lynx/site/content/docs/implementation_story.md

 - [x] Structured JSON logging and Asynchronous Webhook alerting.
 - [x] Fully integrated, non-blocking alerting pipeline.
 - [x] Automated build system and cross-compilation with `Makefile`.
+- [x] Final codebase vetting and end-to-end proof-of-concept validation.

+> "A project is never truly finished, it's just ready for its next version.
+This journey has given me the foundation I need for a career in cybersecurity." - *Signing off on the Summer 2025 roadmap.*

 > "A tool is only as good as the process that builds it.
 Automation is the final layer of defense." - *Completing the August 2025 roadmap.*